colinmollenhour/credis/README.markdown

 ### Differences between the Credis_Client and Credis_Cluster classes

 * RedisCluster currently has limitations like not supporting pipeline or multi.
 This may be added in the future.
 See [here](https://github.com/phpredis/phpredis/blob/develop/cluster.md) for details.
-* Many methods require an additional parameter to specify which node to run on, and only run on that node, such as save(), flushDB(), ping(), and scan().
+* Many methods require an additional parameter to specify which node to run on, and only run on that node, such as saveForNode(), flushDbForNode(), and pingForNode().
+To specify the node, the first argument will either be a key which maps to a slot which maps to a node; or it can be an array of ['host': port] for a node.
 * Redis clusters do not support select(), as they only have a single database.
 * RedisCluster currently has buggy/broken behaviour for pSubscribe and script.
 This appears to be a bug and hopefully will be fixed in the future.